sanabiot21/MusicLocker-PHP/README.md

 - `DB_HOST` must point to the pooler endpoint (ends with `.pooler.supabase.com`)
 - `DB_USERNAME` should include project reference: `postgres.[PROJECT_REF]`
 - Session pooler is recommended for Laravel as it supports prepared statements (Transaction pooler on port 6543 does not)

+**Troubleshooting Connection Refused Errors:**
+1. **Verify Session Pooler is Enabled:** In Supabase Dashboard → Settings → Database → Connection Pooling, ensure "Session mode" is enabled
+2. **Check Project Status:** Ensure your Supabase project is Active (not Paused)
+3. **Network Settings:** Verify "Allow connections from any IP" is enabled in Supabase Dashboard → Settings → Database
+4. **Try DB_URL Format:** If individual variables fail, use the `DB_URL` format from Supabase's connection string panel
+5. **Verify Credentials:** Ensure password has no quotes in Render's environment variables

 ### Docker Configuration